-In consideration for the license and other rights granted to the Company under the UCSF License Agreement, the Company paid The Regents a license issue fee of \$1,500,000.
-In consideration for the additional antibody patents granted to the Company, the Company will pay The Regents a license issue fee of \$750,000, payable in two equal installments of \$375,000 (first payment paid during the first quarter 2023 and the second payment due on the first anniversary of the Amendment Effective Date).
+In consideration for the license and other rights granted to the Company under the UCSF License Agreement, the Company paid The Regents a license issue fee of \$1.5 million.
+In consideration for the additional antibody patents granted to the Company, the Company paid The Regents a license issue fee of \$0.8 million, paid in two equal installments of \$0.4 million.